nrv-framework/NRV/docs/installation.rst

     conda create -n nrv-env -c anaconda python=3.12

 ..
 Tip::
-    You can also use `Mamba <https://mamba.readthedocs.io/en/latest/>`_ to speed up the installation.
+    You can also use `Mamba or Micromamba <https://mamba.readthedocs.io/en/latest/>`_ to speed up the installation.
 Once Mamba is installed, the installation command line is almost identical:

     .. code:: bash